Updated July 21, 2020.

 Full disclosure: I am not a shopper!
 But my mom sure is.
 I did my research to find the places Joanna shops so we could shop there, local shops like Harp Design Co. and JDH Iron Designs, and of course–shopping at Magnolia Market!
 Even I could get into it.
 And we “found” Chip and Jo in our shopping escapades!

-2. Staying in a “Fixer Upper” (and Driving Around to See Them!)
+2. Staying in a “Fixer Upper”

 It was a source of contention, and possibly still is, but this was one of the best things we could do for our Fixer Upper getaway!
 We stayed at the Mailander House (also called the Bicycle House) from Season 1, and it was a great experience!
 I highly recommend trying to stay at a “Fixer Upper House.”
 The Magnolia House books up quickly, but now that Chip and Jo have Hillcrest Estate available, you’ve got double the chances of staying in one of their properties, too!
 Will Hillcrest Estate be the subject of tomorrow’s episode?
 We’ll all have to watch and find out!